Borges Fiction

 - Index of Sources

-Andrew Hurley produced a new translation for Viking’s Collected Fictions in 1998.
-Restoring Borges’ pink corner back to “Hombre de la esquina rosada,” Hurley retitled the collection A Universal History of Iniquity.
-In 2004, Penguin published it as a separate book with the following contents:
+Andrew Hurley produced a new translation of Historia for Viking’s Collected Fictions in 1998.
+Restoring Borges’ “pink” back to di Giovanni’s “Streetcorner Man,” Hurley boldly—and perhaps unwisely—retitled the collection A Universal History of Iniquity.
+In 2004, Penguin published History as a separate paperback with the following contents:

 - The Cruel Redeemer Lazarus Morell